That Healin' Feelin' (Horace Silver album)

-That Healin' Feelin' (subtitled The United States of Mind Phase 1) is an album by jazz pianist Horace Silver released on the Blue Note label in 1970, featuring performances by Silver with Randy Brecker, George Coleman, Houston Person, Bob Cranshaw, Jimmy Lewis, Mickey Roker and Idris Muhammad with vocals by Andy Bey, Gail Nelson and Jackie Verdell.
+That Healin' Feelin' (subtitled The United States of Mind Phase 1) is an album by jazz pianist Horace Silver, released on the Blue Note label in 1970 and featuring performances by Silver with Randy Brecker, George Coleman, Houston Person, Bob Cranshaw, Jimmy Lewis, Mickey Roker and Idris Muhammad with vocals by Andy Bey, Gail Nelson and Jackie Verdell.
 It is the first of a trilogy of albums later compiled on CD as The United States of Mind.

 Reception

-The Allmusic review by Ron Wynn awarded the album 3 stars and simply states: "Lyrics a bit to the pretentious side; music overcomes it".
+The AllMusic review by Ron Wynn states: "Lyrics a bit to the pretentious side; music overcomes it".